CHAPTER ONE

 On the outskirts of Ivano-Frankivsk, a small, inconspicuous building.
 We arrived just before 9 am, so stood outside to honour the defenders which happens every day for one minute.

 Well, there is no way we could have navigated the archives without Yuriy, he spoke on our behalf and found the books we needed.
 There was a severe-looking young woman in charge and we had forms to complete and passports to show.
 Unfortunately, the records for the years 1910 to 1930 were missing.
 Yuriy couldn't understand this because he explained that at least six copies were made of each church registration book as they were sent out to different offices within the region.
 It was a puzzle and a very annoying one because it covered the year of Teodor's birth as well as all of his siblings apart from the youngest.
-The youngest, Maria, born in 1931 we found almost instantly in the large handwritten, yellowed and fragile book.

 We then looked for the births and marriages of Grandparents and Great Grandparents.
 Again, we found these with Yuriy's help.
 All recorded in the records of the Greek Catholic church of Nadorozhna.
 However, the one answer we really wanted, what happened to Teodor's father?
 Well, this we could not answer with these records.
 Yuriy then discovered more records online so we have a bit more research to do from home.
 There was a moment of enlightenment when Dmytro mentioned that his Grandmother's maiden name was Jewzick; Yuriy explained that would be the Polish spelling and it should be Yevchuk in Ukrainian.
 The complexities of Ukraine is that many records are not only in Ukrainian but can be in Polish or Russian, depending on who was occupying the area at the time!
 Now he knew his grandmother was not Polish, or unlikely to be, but Ukrainian.